We don't form our own opinions, and that's okay.

 “Squats are king.”

 These are a few fitness industry sound bites that take away any room for interpretation, both of these statements have so much complexity and nuance to them.

-“The contemporary “sound bite,” writes writing teach Roy Peter Clark, “has been central to the work of propaganda and misinformation.”
+“The contemporary sound bite,” writes writing teacher Roy Peter Clark in his work How to Write Short, “has been central to the work of propaganda and misinformation.”
 We live in a world where short phrases can encapsulate entire nuanced issues.
 These sound bites often don’t leave room for the discussion that almost all topics should get, because the world really isn’t that simple.

 When you hear someone repeat a talking point like something a politician repeats over and over, you need to push against this.
-It’s not that the talking point won’t have any validity, but that it ignores so much of a complex reality.
+It’s not that the talking point won’t have any validity, but it ignores a chunk of a complex reality.